 Software that is installed and held within your computers will be static and require manual updates which may come at an additional cost.

-Systems hosted in the Cloud are often updated continually so that all your team have the latest version of the software to use.
-This also means that users will be able to use the system (provided they have the correct permissions) to access the programme from any device and any location.
+Systems hosted in the Cloud are often updated continually so that your team has the latest version of the software to use.
+This also means that users will be able to use the system (provided they have the correct permissions) to access the program from any device and any location.